tornadobuster9/Ogar-Remade/README.md

 # Ogar-Remade
+A modified working version of Ogar
-Look at the Read Me file inside the .zip for information
+> See the Read Me file in the .zip for further information